devilprat/pixtrace/README.md

 Project to process the image and generate the business analytics of the product.

 1. Analyze the past market history of the product.
-2. Predict the future market history of the product.
+2. Predict the future market of the product.
 3. Competitor Analysis of the product.
 4. List of product distributors.
 5. Youtube review of the products